agentic functions and agents with Agentica

 ## Passing in objects

-If you want the AI-powered function or agent to use a function, class, object etc. inside a magic function, simply put it in the `@magic` decorator or `scope` in the call to `spawn`.
+If you want agentic function or agent to use a function, class, object etc. inside an agentic function, simply put it in the `@agentic` decorator or `scope` in the call to `spawn`.

 ```python